Our Talk With Meir Statman

 Religious persons who refrain from eating pork are not trying to improve the world – they want to stay true to their values.
 They are not self-righteous about it.
 They do not wave banners and I respect their adherence to their values.

-Many of today’s ESG investors, however, wave banners, such as divesting stocks of fossil fuel companies, thinking that they are pulling plows, improving the world.
-In truth, investors who divest fossil fuel stocks merely sell them to other investors.
+Many of today’s ESG portfolio managers, however, seem to be waving banners.
+They say that they are divesting stocks of fossil fuel companies and pulling plows to improve the world.
+In truth, however, managers who divest fossil fuel stocks merely sell them to other investors.

-If I were an advisor, I would ask this:
+If I were an advisor working to help clients navigate ESG investment offerings, I would ask this:

 Do you care about having no stocks of fossil fuel companies in your portfolio in the same way that a religious person cares about not eating pork?